barbosadahora/web/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'br.ueg.desenvolvimento.web.projeto-braully' is invalid and this project uses 'br.ueg.desenvolvimento.web.projeto_braully' instead.
+* The original package name 'com.financeiro.Projeto - Quick Finance' is invalid and this project uses 'com.example.demo' instead.

 # Getting Started